-This might be the most important thing when it comes to fixing your Insomnia.
+This might be the most important thing when it comes to fixing your sleep schedule.
 Try sleeping early and waking up early.
 The more you do this, the more you get into the cycle of not having to sleep whenever and wake up whenever.

-Depending if you work or go to school, do sleep early at 9:30-10:30pm and waking up at 5am-7am.
+Depending on if you work or go to school, do sleep early at 9:30-10:30pm and waking up at 5 am-7am.
 The benefit of waking up at 5AM can improve your health, career and personal life.

 2. Don't Eat Before Bed

-Don’t even think about food!
-I did a post about my unhealthy eating in the past and all I could say is, don’t eat near your bedtime.
+Don't even think about food!
+I did a post about my unhealthy eating in the past (it's not up anymore) and all I could say is, don't eat near your bedtime.
+Especially after 9 pm.

-If you eat before bed, your digestive system will start digesting food (aka working), hence keeping your awake.
-And lying down while you’re digesting food is actually not a good idea as you’re supposed to be in an upright position to digest what you ate (oops).
+If you eat before bed, your digestive system will start digesting food (aka working), hence keeping you awake.
+Lying down while you're digesting food is actually not a good idea as you're supposed to be in an upright position to digest what you ate (oops).
 Be aware because this could lead you having digestive diseases!